LoveIsGrief/facebookcoverprofile/README.md

 # facebookcoverprofile
-A little help creating a synced facebook cover and profile
+A little help creating a synced facebook cover and profile.

+The code to the site http://facebookcoverprofile.meteor.com/